krisrs1128/null_importance/case_studies/tcga_brca/README.md

 `integrated_gradients` all evaluate the model at perturbed designs and would be undefined otherwise.
-The total dimension $d$ also sets the cost of the risk-based methods: `minshap` and `sage` fit `risk.n_orderings` $\times\ d$ models each, and `gcm` retrains two forests per feature, so raising the screening thresholds is the main way to make a run expensive.
+The total dimension $d$ also sets the cost of the risk-based methods: `minshap` and `sage` fit `risk.n_orderings` $\times\ d$ models each, and `gcm` refits two nuisance models per feature, so raising the screening thresholds is the main way to make a run expensive.

 Unlike the synthetic sweep, the data and the model here are fixed.
 The `seeds`